 The Health Pooled Fund (HPF) is a three and a half year partnership with the Government of South Sudan’s (GRSS), Ministry of Health (MoH) which has successfully strengthened health systems and delivered essential health services across 6 states.
-Crown Agents leads a consortium which includes Health Partners International and Montrose International, to deliver the HPF which currently funds 21 implementing partners to support primary health care services in 686 health facilities, including 19 hospitals, across 39 countries.
+Crown Agents leads a consortium which includes Health Partners International and Montrose International, to deliver the HPF which currently funds 21 implementing partners to support primary health care services in 686 health facilities, including 19 hospitals, across 39 counties.

 The HPF is supported by the Australian Government’s Overseas Aid Program (AusAid), the Canadian International Development Agency (CIDA), the British Government’s Department for International Development (DFID), the European Union (EU), and the Swedish International Development and Cooperation Agency (SIDA